ablestack/nestjs-bff/README.md

 ## Overview

-NestJS-BFF is a starter project for those looking to fast-track building a production-grade web application with [NestJS](https://nestjs.com/).
-This implementation uses the [BFF](https://samnewman.io/patterns/architectural/bff/) pattern, using NestJS as the backend API for a SPA frontend.
+NestJS-BFF is a starter project for those looking to fast-track building a strongly typed, enterprise-grade, modern NodeJs application, with supporting tooling.

-This is a Monorepo project containing an API, companion CLI, and Web Client.
+This is a Mono-repo project containing an API, companion CLI, Web Client, and companion NPM packages.
 Follow the README navigation links for details on each of these.
+The core infrastructure is contained in NPM packages, so that projects build using this boilerplate can easily benefit from future updates though a simple NPM update command.

+This implementation uses the [BFF](https://samnewman.io/patterns/architectural/bff/) pattern, leveraging [NestJS](https://nestjs.com/) as the primary framework for the backend API.
+The client-side example is in [Angular](https://angular.io/), although any client-side Javascript framework can easily be used, including [React](https://reactjs.org/), or [Vue](https://vuejs.org/) js.

 ## Installation & Usage